-On January 1, 2023, the Company adopted the IASB issued amendments to IAS 1, Presentation of Financial Statements.
+On January 1, 2024, the Company adopted the IASB issued amendments to IAS 1, Presentation of Financial Statements.
 The amendment clarifies the criteria for classifying a liability as non-current if there is the right to defer settlement of the liability for at least 12 months after the reporting period.
-The amendments to IAS 1 will have no material impact on the Company's financial statements.
+The right must be unconditional have substance.
+These additional amendments to IAS 1 had no material impact on the Company's financial statements.